comp-tox-jhu/CompToxLab/docs/machine_learning/deep_learning/04_autoencoder.md

         return reconstructed
 ```

+Here we:

-Here we see create an autoencoder where the encoder takes our initial inputs and sends to two hidden layers with 64 nodes and a ReLU activation function, then squeezes the input to some latent dimension.
-Next in the decoder, we take the input from the latent space and send it to two more layers with the original dimensions of the hidden layers - 64.
-Then it outputs probabilities for binary classification!
-Finally, we define how is data going to move through our model - it is encoded by our encoder and then decoded by our decoder.
+- Create an autoencoder where the encoder takes our initial inputs
+- Sends to two hidden layers with 64 nodes and a ReLU activation function
+- Squeezes the input to some latent dimension
+- Next in the decoder, we take the input from the latent space and send it to two more layers with the original dimensions of the hidden layers - 64
+- Then it outputs probabilities for binary classification!
+- Finally, we define how is data going to move through our model - it is encoded by our encoder and then decoded by our decoder.

 Let's train our autoencoder and see how well it does!